How much does it cost to set up a veterinary practice?

 You can’t do one without the other.

-Like any other business, setting up a veterinary practice will require funding - but how much will you need?
+Like any other business, setting up a veterinary practice will require funding - but how much does a vet practice cost?

 Costs depend on location